apaz-cli/apaz-cli.github.io/blog/A_Treatise_On_ML_Data_Infrastructure.md

 It's actually quite miraculous though that in the compute optimal regime to double the size of your model you only need to collect twice as much data.
 I feel that people take this for granted.
 Neural networks are doing compression, and compression does not work like this.
 Compressors typically get more efficient as you put more data into them.
 It surprising, to me at least, that the Chinchilla scaling dynamics do not work this way.
 Or rather, that neural networks actually do work this way, which is why the loss goes down slower later in training, throwing it off the compute optimal path.

 Really though, whatever your interpretation of the scaling laws, you should be collecting even more data so you can overtrain a bit.
 Most labs are doing this, and it makes sense to do so if you're training a model that a lot of people are going to use.
-Yet it may not make sense to overtrain by *too* much, or you'll end up in a Llama3-8b situation where the model does not quantize well.
+Yet it may not make sense to overtrain by *too* much, or you'll end up in a <a href="https://arxiv.org/abs/2503.19206">Llama3-8b situation</a> where the model does not quantize well.

-TODO: Add source for quantization claim above.

 ### 5. You can't scrape retroactively.